 Instructions

-- Add the garlic and cook for a further minute
+- Add the garlic and cook for 30-60 seconds until fragrant.

-- Then reduce the heat and add to this the curry paste, curry powder and cumin powder and mix together, cook these spices off for a few minutes until fragrant, careful not to burn them.
+- Reduce the heat and add the curry paste, curry powder, ground cumin and turmeric.
+Mix well and cook the spices for a few minutes until fragrant, being careful not to burn them.

-- Remove the pan from the heat pop the onion mix into the slow cooker and add the brown sugar, pepper (and a pinch of cayenne if using), the stock, soy sauce and half a can of the coconut milk and stir gently to combine.
+- Transfer the onion mixture to the slow cooker and add the brown sugar, pepper (and a pinch of cayenne if using), the stock, soy sauce and ⅓ of the coconut milk and stir gently to combine.

-- Half an hour before the cooking time ends, add the spinach leaves and the remaining half can of coconut milk and stir through, cover and complete cooking.
+- Half an hour before the cooking time ends, add the spinach leaves and the remaining coconut milk and stir through, cover and complete cooking.

-- Will keep in an airtight container in the refrigerator for up to 4 days, or this will freeze well for 3 months, cool before freezing.
+- Allow to cool completely, then store in an airtight container in the refrigerator for up to 4 days or freeze for up to 3 months.
+Reheat gently until piping hot before serving.

 Notes